vdhamer/Photo-Club-Hub/.github/README.md

 Thus portfolios are created and maintained within a Lightroom Classic catalog as a set of Lightroom collections.
 A portfolio can be uploaded or updated to the webserver using the Upload (ftp) button of Lightroom's Web module.
 This triggers JuiceBox-Pro to generate an XML index file for the portfolio and to upload the actual images to the server.
-All required settings (e.g. copyright choice of directory) only need to be configured once per portfolio (=member).
+All required settings (e.g. copyright, choice of directory) only need to be configured once per portfolio (=member).
 </details>